keesjandevries/cpp-mc-tools/README.md

 Then simply type "make".

-To install SLHALib-2.2, here is what works on my local desktop with gcc 4.8.0
+To install SLHALib-2.2, here is an example of how to do it

     wget http://www.feynarts.de/slha/SLHALib-2.2.tar.gz
     tar xvfz SLHALib-2.2.tar.gz